bbauska/css-mastering-css/README.md

 <h2>CSS LAYOUTS (PROPERTIES)</h2>

-The CSS feature is used to set the style of HTML objects.
-The CSS layout consists of two parts, the name of the property and the value of the prop- erty.
-Property value included between two (""quotes).
+<p>The CSS feature is used to set the style of HTML objects.
+The CSS layout consists of two
+parts, the name of the property and the value of the prop- erty.
+Property value included between two (""quotes).</p>

-CSS style styles are part of the HTML object.
+<p>CSS style styles are part of the HTML object.</p>

-Here are a few examples:
+<p>Here are a few examples:</p>

-&lt;div style = &#34;border: 1px solid black; font size: 18px; &#34;&gt; Style
+<p>&lt;div style = &#34;border: 1px solid black; font size: 18px; &#34;&gt; Style
-is an attribute of division tag &lt;/div&gt;
+is an attribute of division tag &lt;/div&gt;</p>

-In this example, two CSS features are used in the div feature: border and font size structures.
+<p>In this example, two CSS features are used in the div feature: border and font size structures.</p>

-The CSS layout declaration contains the layout name and layout value.
+<p>The CSS layout declaration contains the layout name and layout value.</p>
-The name of the structure comes first, then the colon, then the value.
+<p>The name of the structure comes first, then the colon, then the value.</p>
-Here a common pattern for the following CSS property-value is given
+<p>Here a common pattern for the following CSS property-value is given below:</p>
-below:

-Property-name: property-value
+<p>Property-name: property-value</p>

-If you specify more than one CSS property, each word -- the cooked value is divided into a semicolon as follows:
+<p>If you specify more than one CSS property, each word -- the cooked value is divided into a semicolon as follows:</p>

 <pre>property1: property-value; property2: property-value;</pre>

-The final local declaration does not have to end with a semicolon, but it makes it easy to add more CSS features without forgetting to add that extra semicolon.
+<p>The final local declaration does not have to end with a semicolon, but
+it makes it easy to add more CSS features without forgetting to add that extra semicolon.
 There are many CSS features that you can specify in different HTML elements.
-These CSS layouts are covered in their text.
+These CSS layouts are covered in their text.</p>

 <h2>CSS RULES</h2>

-CSS rule is a set of one or more CSS elements to be applied to one or more targeted HTML elements.
+<p>CSS rule is a set of one or more CSS elements to be applied to one or
+more targeted HTML elements.
 CSS rule contains a CSS selector and a set of CSS layouts.
 The CSS selector determines which HTML elements should be targeted by the CSS rule.
-CSS features specify what styles of HTML objects are intended.
+CSS features specify what styles of HTML objects are intended.</p>

-This example creates a CSS rule that governs all div features, as well as a set of CSS locations and font size for target objects.
+<p>This example creates a CSS rule that governs all div features, as well
+as a set of CSS locations and font size for target objects.
 The part of the CSS selector CSS rule is the front part {.
 In the above example, it is part of the div of the CSS rule.
 CSS layouts are listed within the block {&#8230;}.
-CSS rules must be specified within the style element or within the external CSS file.
+CSS rules must be specified within the style element or within the external CSS file.</p>

-Here is an example of CSS rule:
+<p>Here is an example of CSS rule:</p>

 <pre>
 div {